phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 In a SPARQL triple store there is always a default (unnamed) graph, and there can also be multiple named graphs.
 In other words, there is only one default graph (with no name), but there can be any number of named graphs on a SPARQL endpoint/dataset.
 The URI namespaces can be used as graph names.
 E.g. <http://vocab.getty.edu/tgn/> would store Getty's TGN data.

 For exapmle if you have put the UNESCO thesaurus in the default graph and configured Skosmos to use a named graph, or vice versa, then that could explain why you don't see any content.
 To solve the problem you can put the UNESCO thesaurus in a named graph e.g. <http://skos.um.es/unescothes/>.
-You can upload it to Fuseki with the command line utility s-put that comes with Fuseki, or the Fuseki web interface can be used to do the same, just make sure you upload to the correct named graph.
+You can upload it to Fuseki with the command line utility s-put that comes with Fuseki, or the Fuseki web interface can be used to do the same, just make sure you upload to the correct named graph (see below).

 Then you should have the correct named graph in skosmos:sparqlGraph setting vocabularies.ttl.